ja-klaudiusz/TurboCoolStack/README.md

 - Run `yarn build` in the root directory when you're ready to compile a production-ready package of your application.

 > ℹ️ A basic understanding of React, TurboRepo, Next.js, Expo and Electron will enhance your development experience.

+## Development Mode Overview

+In development mode, various components of the application initialize automatically.

+- **app/electronRenderer**: This part will automatically launch within an Electron window.
+Additionally, for easier access, it is available through your web browser at port 3001.
+- **app/electronMain**: This is the designated area for configuring your Electron desktop application.
+It's integral to define the behavior of the app's main process here.
+From window creation to custom functionalities, this part is pivotal for the desktop app's performance and feature set.
+Make sure to configure settings tailored to your project's needs.
+- **app/docs**: This workspace will automatically start in a browser window, becoming accessible at port 3002.
+- **app/web**: Differing from the others, this Next.js application doesn't start automatically in the browser.
+It requires you to manually navigate to [http://localhost:3000/](http://localhost:3000/).
+- **app/native**: One of the easiest way is to utilize the Expo Go app on your mobile device.
+While in development mode, ensure you are logged into the same free Expo account on both your desktop and mobile device.
+This synchronization will automatically display links in the Expo Go app, directing you to your current project.

 ## 📚 Resources